luq7/Anki_Addon_Exporter/README.md

 ***
 ## Problem

-If you have ever experienced an error in Anki and the only solution is reinstallation, then all your beloved addons would most likely disappear.
-It is painful to go through the addon page to get those addon codes.
-Even worse when you have to rely on your memory which addon you used previously.
+If you have ever experienced an error in Anki and the only solution is reinstallation, then all your beloved add-ons would most likely disappear.
+It is painful to go through the add-on page to get those add-on codes.
+Even worse when you have to rely on your memory which add-ons you used previously.

 ## Solution
-An application that would extract all your addon's code (numbers), so you could have them added once you have Anki reinstalled.
+An application that would extract all your add-on's code (numbers), so you could have them added once you have Anki reinstalled.

+(PS: If you don't have any add-ons yet, you will get a: `No such path` message.)
 ***

 ## Objective
-Save lazy people's time
+Save lazy people's time.